vitalipe/Backbone.Coool/README.md

 ## Custom builds

-At this time there is no auto build script to build minimal version, mainly because I'm too lazy :P
+At this time there is no auto build script, mainly because I'm too lazy :P

 But it's fairly easy to customize the build, by simply editing "src/Coool.js"... just remove all the stuff you don't want and run "grunt build", then check the dist directory :)